EmmyAnieDev/Laravel_Beginner_To_Advance/README.md

 -   Programmer Code Flow [ Service class --> Service Provider --> Controller --> Route] .

 -   Sending the Notification Flow: [ Routes -->  Controller --> Service class --> Service provider --> Service container ] .

+##  FACADES

+-   Facades are essentially a shortcut to access our services class make code more readable and easier to write.

+-   Facade basically work with the service.
+It is an approach to easily access the Service.

+-   Laravel Facades provide a convenient and static like interface to services that are bind in the Laravel service container.

+-   Even though they look like a static methods, behind the scenes they are instance of classes that are resolved from the service container.

+-   To crete a Facade class run this command:  ====>>  php artisan make:class Facades/Notification .

+-   After creating the class, extends the Facade class and also add the method.

+-   Programmer Code Flow [ Service class --> Facade --> Service Provider --> Controller --> Route] .